 Pine Mountain Settlement School

-TAGS: Elizabeth Henderson MD, Dr. Elizabeth T. Henderson, Infirmary, health care, Creech Memorial Hospital, West Wind, medical personnel, Grace Rood, RN, diphtheria, Ronald Henderson, Bonnie Reynolds, Jeeps, rural health, Hill House, Jubilee house, Practice House, Country Cottage, West Wind Hospital
+TAGS: Dr. Elizabeth Henderson, Elizabeth T. Henderson, Infirmary, health care, Creech Memorial Hospital, West Wind, medical personnel, Grace Rood, RN, diphtheria, Ronald Henderson, Bonnie Reynolds, Jeeps, rural health, Hill House, Jubilee house, Practice House, Country Cottage, West Wind Hospital

 Elizabeth Henderson, M.D., was among a number of intrepid and dedicated doctors who, along with nurses and assistants, served Pine Mountain Settlement School and the surrounding area during the years the School provided medical services.